 2016 – Year of Innovation, Architecture and Design

 2016 is the year we shine a spotlight on Scotland’s achievements in innovation, design and architecture.
-Some of the things you can enjoy this year include: a range of marvellous events at the Festival of Architecture (March – October), the Queensferry Crossing opening in South Queensferry, and the National Museum of Scotland’s 10 new galleries which will showcase internationally important collections of decorative art, design, fashion, science and technology.
+Some of the things you can enjoy this year include: a range of marvellous events at the Festival of Architecture (March – October) and the National Museum of Scotland’s 10 new galleries which will showcase internationally important collections of decorative art, design, fashion, science and technology.

 2015 – Year of Food & Drink